ultimate271/notes/martin/storm01Prologue01.md

 against such a host all that was pointless.
 If they stayed here, they would be engulfed and overwhelmed.

+### Thoren Smallwood, leader of the watch, and his intention to attack
 And Thoren Smallwood wanted to attack.
 Sweet Donnel Hill was squire to Ser Mallador Locke, and the night before last Smallwood had come to Locke’s tent.
 Ser Mallador had been of the same mind as old Ser Ottyn Wythers, urging a